huridocs/uwazi-documentation/admin-docs/designing-your-website.md

 # CUSTOMISING YOUR COLLECTION'S DESIGN

-Beyond the basic options found within **Settings**, Uwazi offers several ways to enhance the look and feel of your collection.
+Beyond the basic options found within **Settings**, Uwazi offers several advanced ways to enhance the look and feel of your collection.
 This includes:
+- Adding links to the main navigation menu
-- Personalising the appearance of your collection by defining CSS styles and/or adding links to the main navigation menu
+- Personalising the appearance of your collection by defining CSS styles
-- Adding pages to feature information about your collection
-- Incorporating submission forms or contact forms
+- Adding custom pages that contain information about your collection, incorporate submission or contact forms, or feature charts, maps and other dynamic data visualisation components
 - Creating a stylised display for certain types of entities

+Many of these advanced options require coding knowledge, and as such, you may need to seek support from a software developer to implement them.
+For more information, consult the Uwazi Advanced Design Guide or get in touch with the HURIDOCS team.

 ## How to configure the main navigation menu

-By default, the main navigation menu that runs along the top of an Uwazi instance is styled in a shade of blue, utilises fonts from the [Roboto family](https://fonts.google.com/specimen/Roboto), and includes links to:
+By default, the main navigation menu that runs along the top of an Uwazi instance includes links to:
 - the Library
 - different language versions of your collection (if you have multiple languages configured; learn more about translating your collection)
 - and to the collection’s settings (if you are logged in; otherwise you’ll be shown a link to the login page if your collection is configured to be publicly available).

-### Add menu items

-It can be  useful to add additional items to the main navigation menu as a way to highlight  specific parts of your collection, such as a filtered subset of entities in the Library or a page.
+If you so desire, you can add additional items to the menu such as a filtered subset of entities in the Library or a page.
 To configure items on the navigation menu:

 Step 1: Navigate to the **Settings** area and click on **Menu**.